K3lvin4SY/K3lvin4SY/README.md

 A full-stack project with frontend, backend, and MongoDB that will be able to handle and show users tasks.

 ### [Path Finder Example Test with React](https://github.com/K3lvin4SY/Path-Finder-React-Example)
-A small test I wanted to do where I have implemented a size-adjustable grid that will have a pathfinder integrated.
+A small test I wanted to do where I have implemented a size-adjustable grid that will have a pathfinder integrated later on.

 You can find the unfinished project deployment [here.](https://k3lvin4sy.github.io/Path-Finder-React-Example/)